dsqcri/old-ds-website/people/mserafini/index.md

 I am a Scientist at the Qatar Computing Research Institute, where I work at the intersection of database systems and distributed systems.
 Previously I was a postdoc at the Yahoo!
 Research Barcelona lab ([R.I.P.](http://www.huffingtonpost.com/quora/what-went-wrong-with-yaho_b_9821176.html)).

+In January 2018, I will join the faculty of the [College of Information and Computer Sciences at the University of Massachusetts Amherst](https://www.cics.umass.edu).

 ***

 # Current Projects